-I am a sucker for productivity hacks.
-Show me some technology that will shave a few minutes off something that I have to do, and I will be downloading and logging in almost as fast as my sprint to my coffee machine for my first coffee of the day.
+We are suckers for productivity hacks.
+Show us some technology that will shave a few minutes off something that we have to do, and we will be downloading and logging in almost as fast as our sprint to our coffee machine for our first coffee of the day.

-Here are 20 of the Apps I currently couldn’t live without.
+Here are 26 of the programs our team couldn’t live without.
 Some are web apps, some are programs, some are extensions and some have smartphone apps to go with them.
 All are budget friendly (most have free options), and are perfect for small businesses.

 Content Marketing Apps